Azure/autorest.az/README.md

 See [how to add or remove subgroups](https://github.com/Azure/autorest.az/blob/master/doc/faq.md#how-to-addremove-subgroup) for more details.

 ### **Rename/Hide Command Groups/Commands/Parameters**
-We provide the ability for user to rename or hide command groups or commands or parameters.
+We provide the ability to rename or hide command groups, commands and parameters.
 For example:
 ```
 cli:
   cli-directive: